Shushsa/infra/README.md

    ![picture 1](https://i.imgur.com/7SX2g7y.png)

-4. Reboot & Open terminal to execute following command
+4. Reboot & Open terminal to execute following command that will launch a setup script

     _NOTE: You will be prompted to input branch names you are working with as well as email address where you will receive notifications from_